 For instance, our evaluation concern scores utilize 10 questions and our evaluation statue scores are calculated against the respective number of questions in each privacy law.
 For the overall evaluation process, "Transparency" is defined as a measure indicating, of the things we expect to know, are they discussed in a vendor's privacy policies.
 In addition, "Quality" is defined as a measure indicating, of those things we know about, does the vendor's disclosure about those practices protect personal information, which is considered qualitatively better.

-From our 2019 State of EdTech Privacy Report, we determined a median overall score of products evaluated in 2019 of approximately 65%.
+From our 2021 State of Kids' Privacy Report, we determined a median overall score of products evaluated in 2021 of approximately 65%.
 This median is lower than expected, given that these applications and services are intended for children and students.
 The overall score is calculated based on responses to the Basic Evaluation Questions.
 Basic evaluation questions were selected to be a representative subset of our full evaluation question set, including all the related questions in the Privacy Ratings, which are a varying and in some cases non-representative subset of the Evaluation Concerns.
 For example, basic evaluation questions include a subset of questions from all ten evaluation concerns, and, to a varying degree of quality, an overall score may serve as a reliable prediction of a full evaluation.

 Compared to 2018, applications and services in 2019 indicate a 16% increase in overall median scores that indicate more transparent and qualitatively better practices across a wide range of privacy practices.
 In addition, since 2018, the industry has improved with greater transparency and better practices across all basic questions, as seen by scores within the second and third quartiles increasing by roughly 11%.
 Lastly, because the industry has significantly improved its basic privacy practices since 2018 across all evaluation concerns, outliers denoted with circles in 2019 are now considered below the range of basic industry best practices and should update their terms to reflect the better practices the industry has adopted since last year.
 Please keep in mind these numbers fluctuate almost daily as evaluations are added and updated, so any examples are best understood as snapshots in time.